caiosaldanha/caiosaldanha/README.md

 <hr>

-Data Engineer with 2+ years of experience in big data technologies.
-Proven ability to design, develop, and deploy data pipelines and data warehouses.
-Expertise in Hadoop, Spark, and Kafka.
-Strong analytical and problem-solving skills.
-MBA in Big Data & Analytics from Senac-SP and Marketing BSc from Senac-SP.
+With a rich background encompassing more than two years of dedicated experience in the realm of data engineering and analytics, Caio Saldanha stands out as a seasoned professional with a profound ability to steer and enhance data operations for top-tier organizations.
+His expansive knowledge extends across the realm of Big Data technologies, proficiency in navigating cloud platforms such as GCP and AWS, and adeptness with an array of data modeling tools.

 <hr>